 - Tomatoes, cut into bite-sized pieces

-- Extras if desired: chopped green onions, parsley, cilantro, black olives, avocado, or jalepeno
+- Extras if desired: chopped green onions, parsley, cilantro, black olives, avocado, jalapeno, or limes

 Start by throwing some frozen boneless, skinless chicken in a crock pot in the morning with some bone broth from the freezer.
-(You always have a bunch of that in the freezer, too, right?)
+(You always have a bunch of that in the freezer, too, right?
+If not, grab some of this kind to keep on hand!)
 Also add the onions and/or garlic if you want to, for extra flavor.
 About an hour before it's time to eat, it should be falling apart, so just shred it with a fork and stir in the cumin and sea salt.
 Mix the sauce ingredients together and do your chopping.
 Preheat the oven to 350*, and now it's time to assemble:

 Now dig in, and let me know what you think of all this deliciousness!